Body Surface Area guide

 Best uses

-• Estimate BSA from height and weight.
+• Estimate adult BSA from height and weight.

-• Compare Mosteller and Du Bois formulas.
+• Compare Mosteller and Du Bois formula results.

 What this calculator is for

-The Body Surface Area Calculator estimates BSA in square meters using Mosteller and comparison formulas.
+The Body Surface Area Calculator estimates adult BSA in square meters from height and weight.
+It shows Mosteller as the main estimate and Du Bois as a comparison formula.

 What to enter